lucasomigli/macro-analyst/readme.md

 - Selection of countries from top menu.
 - <Addons!> Scorecarding system to identify business cycle.
 Choice of Recession, High Recession, Recovery, Inflation, Hyper-Inflation. <Addons!>

-Libraries we will be using:
-- Django for the web app itself.
-- Pandas for reading csv/xlsx, creating graphs and performing descriptive statistics
-- Matplotplib for charting data and adding momentum indicatots (Bollinger bands, MACD, Stochastic RSI, RSI, Moving Average, Volume etc..)
+Libraries used:
+- flask
+- dash/plotly
+- pandas
+- SQLAlchemy

 Charting with Dash.
 To add: